 Low and slow more your speed?
 Didn’t think so.
 So what is a Harley doing on this list?
 Trust me, the V-Rod Muscle belongs here.
 While not as famous (or as promoted) as H-D’s chrome-clad cruisers, the V-Rod Muscle features a blatantly liquid-cooled 1247cc 60-degree V-Twin thundermaker that had some design input from some obscure outside company called Porsche.

 The result: 87 pound-feet of torque mated to about 120 hp, all in a low-slung cruiser format that’s far more comfortable than many of the balled-up riding positions of sportbikes.
 It also looks pretty badass to boot.
 Triple disc brakes and adjustable suspension up the fun factor.

 The $16,500 V-Rod is available in two looks this year, and really, either one should do the job.
 Will it win races against some of the other top-shelf bikes here?
 Maybe, maybe not.
 One thing it isn’t, though, is slow.

 MV Agusta F4 RC

-In case you weren’t sure, hold on tight as the 212 horsepower 1,000cc inline four spools up and rockets you in record time to that stupid 186mph limit.
+In case you weren’t sure, hold on tight as the 212-hp 1,000cc inline four spools up and rockets you in record time to that stupid 186 mph limit.
 Bah.

-Soothe your high-speed sorrows with the appreciation of Ohlins…. everything, carbon fiber…. everything, a howling Termignoni exhaust system, a full suite of race day electronics, dual fuel injection systems, magnesium stuff, titanium stuff, and the thought of a select few fastidious MV Agusta craftsmen building your bike, slowly, by hand, between many breaks for expensive coffees.
+Soothe your high-speed sorrows with the appreciation of Ohlins, carbon fiber, a howling Termignoni exhaust, a full suite of race day electronics, dual fuel injection systems, magnesium stuff, titanium stuff, and the thought of fastidious MV Agusta craftsmen building your bike by hand between many breaks for expensive coffees.
 What, you scored a billion dollars on the sale?
 OK, I’ll take one too, thanks.